tubalainen/ha_crow_cloud_security_component/README.md

 This repository is a re-vival of the deleteted custom component repository from @shprota.

-It has an updated alarm_control_panel.py component that works with Home Assistant 2025.x
+It has an updated alarm_control_panel.py and sensor.py component that works with Home Assistant 2025.x

 Installation is made manually, copy the crow folder into your custom_components folder, restart and then add the component.